-The University Glen Community was created California State University Channel Islands Site Authority (SA) was formed to foster redevelopment of the former Camarillo State Hospital as it was shuttered and transferred to the California State University (CSU) for the purpose of opening the Channel Islands (CI) campus.
+The University Glen Community was created by the California State University Channel Islands Site Authority (Site Authority) and was formed to foster redevelopment of the former Camarillo State Hospital as it was shuttered and transferred to the California State University (CSU) for the purpose of opening the California State University Channel Islands (CSUCI) campus.

 The state has delegated local governmental authority to the Site Authority for the East Campus Development Area of the campus.
 The Site Authority serves as the local governmental agency for this area in all land use and development matters.

-In addition, the Site Authority supports university-related commercial and residential uses that provide revenue to support the University’s development and provides a beneficial use to what would otherwise be abandoned and deteriorating facilities and a blighted area.
-The Site Authority originally developed a 900 unit residential community (for sale and rental units) and a town center with 30,000 square feet of retail space.
-To date, 658 of the 900 units have been completed.
+In addition, the Site Authority supports university-related commercial and residential uses that provide revenue to support the University’s development and provide a beneficial use to what would otherwise be abandoned and deteriorating facilities and a blighted area.
+The Site Authority originally developed a 658 unit residential community (for sale and rental units) and a town center with 30,000 square feet of retail space.

-What is the governing document for University Glen?
+What is the governing document for University Glen homeowners?

 How did the rentals and sales of homes in University Glen begin?

 The rental process was outsourced to a third party property management firm in 2002 while home sales were overseen directly by University Glen Corporation staff.
 The Site Authority, since it had no staff, delegated day to day operation to the University Glen Corporation.
 By mid-2007 the Site Authority discontinued the agreement with the third party property management firm.
 The staff of that firm elected to remain with the University Glen Corporation, and the transition was seamless.
 From 2007 to 2016, University Glen Corporation oversaw both the rental and sales functions.
-In 2016 the University Glen Corporation became University Auxiliary Services.
-Today, University Auxiliary Services, on behalf of Site Authority oversees the sales and resales of 72 single family homes and 200 townhomes.
-The rental program of 358 Apartments and the Town Center were sold to developer Kennedy Wilson in August, 2016.
+The rental program of 358 apartments and the Town Center were sold to developer Kennedy Wilson in August 2016, and that same year the University Glen Corporation was dissolved.
+Today, Site Authority staff oversee the sales and resales of 72 single family homes and 200 townhomes.

 Is there a Home Owners Association (HOA) in University Glen?

 In the traditional sense, the short answer is no. Because the community was built on land owned by the state and homeowners have signed a Ground Sublease, we do not have a homeowners’ association.
 However, there is a Homeowners Advisory Council.
-This group meets regularly, Council members are elected by the community, and they provide important feedback and guidance on issues of concern in the community.
-The Common Area Maintenance fees paid, by all members of the community, are managed by UGCAM (Kennedy Wilson Properties) through an independent contract, and serve as a liaison between the residents of the community, the CSU Channel Islands campus and the Site Authority.
+This group meets regularly.
+Council members are elected by the community, and they provide important feedback and guidance on issues of concern in the community.
+The Common Area Maintenance fees paid by all members of the community are managed by UGCAM (Kennedy Wilson Properties) through an agreement with the Site Authority.
+UGCAM serves as a liaison between the residents of the community, the CSU Channel Islands campus and the Site Authority.

 What is the parking enforcement policy for University Glen?